May 8, 2026

 FICO Score and VantageScore are two different credit scoring models.
 FICO is widely used by lenders, while VantageScore was created by the three major credit bureaus — Equifax, Experian and TransUnion.

-Both models commonly use a 300-to-850 scale, but they can weigh credit data differently.
-That means your FICO Score and VantageScore may not match, even if they are based on credit report data from the same bureau.
+Both commonly use a 300-to-850 scale, but they can weigh credit data differently, so your two scores may not match even when based on the same bureau's data.

 FICO has released several scoring versions, and lenders choose which one to use.
-The free FICO Score from your card issuer may not match the score a lender pulls when you apply for a loan.
-Here are common versions you may see:
+The free FICO Score from your card issuer may not match the score a lender pulls when you apply.
+Common versions you may see:

 • FICO Score 8: A commonly used version for general lending and credit monitoring.